 8.9.
-Troubleshooting a Problem Release.
+Troubleshooting a Problem Release

 - If you have located an event and saved it in alarm database, you can start response by opening alarm database from the command line by typing dbe alarm and opening origin table.
-You do not have to subset the database again and relocate this event. - If you previously aborted a response or update and want to return to the same event, you first have to remove directory created for this event in the releases directory and only then restart release or update:
+You don't have to subset the database again and relocate this event.

+- If you previously aborted a response or update and want to return to the same event, you have to remove directory created for this event from the releases directory:

+cd /home/YOU/releases

-cd /home/YOU/releases rrm -r YYYYMMDDHHMMSS
+rrm -r YYYYMMDDHHMMSS

 - If aeic_release_distributor does not launch after you went through all steps in FrameMaker, you can open it from release directory for this particular event:

 cd /home/YOU/releases/YYYYMMDDHHMMSS

+aeic_release_distributor